 Comparison of German and foreign legal forms

-Below, we will list the most important German legal forms for companies along with a list of comparable legal forms in other states.
+Below, we have listed the most important German legal forms for companies along with a list of comparable legal forms in other countries.

 On the following pages, we will explain the German company forms and each of their special characteristics with regard to civil law and tax law.